Luc Holtz: Controversies and resignation

-Holtz was embroiled in controversy in June 2025 after allowing Gerson Rodrigues to continue representing the Luxembourg national football team after Rodrigues's conviction for assault and battery, including one for domestic violence against his ex-partner.
-Despite receiving only a fine and a suspended sentence, Holtz stated that "everyone may express their view" and that he doesn't "feel called to judge".
-Holtz responded to negative coverage by Julien Mollereau from Le Quotidien by excluding him from a press event, which has drawn accusations of violating press freedom.
-Rodrigues's inclusion has drawn criticism from women's groups and politicians, including Corinne Cahen.
+Holtz was embroiled in controversy in June 2025 after allowing Gerson Rodrigues to continue representing the Luxembourg national football team after his conviction for assault and battery, including one for domestic violence against his ex-partner.
+Despite Rodrigues receiving only a fine and a suspended sentence, Holtz stated that "everyone may express their view" and that he did not "feel called to judge".
+Holtz responded to negative coverage from Le Quotidiens Julien Mollereau by excluding him from a press event, which drew accusations of violating press freedom.
+Rodrigues' inclusion drew criticism from women's groups and politicians, including Corinne Cahen.

 Following the controversy, on 9 July 2025, the FLF announced that Holtz's contract as manager would not be renewed, and would come to an end on 31 December 2025.
 On 11 August, the federation announced that Holtz had resigned 'with immediate effect', leading to the end of his 15-year stint as manager of the national team.
 At the time of his resignation, Holtz was the second-longest serving manager of a FIFA national team, behind Andorra's Koldo Álvarez.
 It was reported that Holtz was due to become the manager of 3.
 Liga side SV Waldhof Mannheim.
 He was announced as the club's manager on 12 August 2025.
+He left Mannheim after one year and moved to Metz.